Choheron/OllamaUI/README.md

 ### Managing Conversations

-- **New Conversation** — opens a fresh chat using whichever model is currently selected in the dropdown
+- **New Conversation** -> Opens a fresh chat using whichever model is currently selected in the dropdown.
-- **Conversation list** — click any conversation in the sidebar to switch to it; your current messages are saved automatically
+- **Conversation list** -> Click any conversation in the sidebar to switch to it, your current messages are saved automatically.
-- **Delete Conversation** — click the red **Delete Conversation** button inside the chat; a confirmation dialog will appear before anything is removed
+- **Delete Conversation** -> Click the red **Delete Conversation** button inside the chat, confirmation required.

 ### Model Switching